jlooper/green/samples/web-app/README.md

-# A Green App to Calculate your Region's Carbon Intensity
+# A Web App to Calculate your Region's Carbon Intensity

 This app uses a separate Azure Function to get your local carbon usage.
 It's a basic Vue.js app created using the Vue CLI that uses Axios to call the Azure function.
 The background of the app changes in color based on your region's usage.